glenrobertson/glenrobertson.github.com/blog/_posts/2013-02-04-django-js-css-compression-with-pipeline.md

 ### Configure your settings.py
-There are three main things you need to add to your `settings.py`.
+There are three main changes you need to make to your `settings.py` to get `django-pipeline` running.
 These are:

 1. Change the `staticfiles` app's file storage engine to `pipeline.storage.PipelineStorage`:
 1. Tell `pipeline` to use `cssmin` and `slimit` as the minification engines: